• Skip to main content

 The hypothalamus sends signals from the brain to the body during emergency situations.
 It triggers the body’s fight or flight response to these events.

-The hypothalamus rapidly jumps into action when you are presented with a life-threatening situation or any other threat.
-It is responsible for redirecting bodily energy resources during these fight or flight situations.
+It rapidly jumps into action when you are presented with a life-threatening situation or any other threat and is responsible for redirecting bodily energy resources during these fight or flight situations.

 When you are in danger, the hypothalamus suppresses your immunity by vasoconstriction, suppression of reproductive function, and inhibiting of bone and muscle growth.